-That the Board of Education of School District No. 61 (Greater Victoria) direct the Superintendent to prepare a Climate Action Plan as directed by the Board in its motion of 24 June 2019, by September 2021 for consideration by the Board and our stakeholders.
-Further the plan should establish measurable targets and strategies to reduce GHGs by 2030 commensurate with the Intergovernmental Panel on Climate Change's call to limit warming to 1.5 degrees.
-The plan should also include funding options to support targets and strategies such as available rebates and government funding to meet sectoral targets set by the provincial government.
+Prepare a Climate Action Plan which includes measurable targets and strategies to reduce Green House Gasses (GHGs) by 2030 commensurate with the Intergovernmental Panel on Climate Change's call to limit warming to 1.5 degrees and the CleanBC Roadmap to 2030.
+Included in the plan will be funding options to support targets and strategies such as available rebates and government funding to meet sectoral targets set by the provincial government.
+Deliverables: